Borrow Our OSHA Trainer

 How does it work?

 We'll provide an OSHA Outreach Trainer to facilitate course instruction and send you student workbooks at no cost to the local.
 We'll also cover instructor travel, lodging, and meals.
-Any and all other costs incurred during the implementation of this course, including fees for OSHA course completion cards, are the responsibility of the local.
+Any and all other costs incurred during the implementation of this course are the responsibility of the local.
 We expect the local to be actively involved in the course implementation process, and you'll be responsible for all course logistics including securing a training space and equipment, course outreach to all potential beneficiaries (IATSE workers), distributing and processing course applications, and coordinating instructor travel, hotel accommodations, and local transportation.

 What's covered in the training?